Shahxad-Akram/flutter_tex/README.md

 ## To Do:
-- Speed Optimizations as it's a bit slow rendering speed.
-It takes 1-2 seconds to render after application loaded.
+- ~~Speed Optimizations as it's a bit slow rendering speed.
+It takes 1-2 seconds to render after application loaded.~~ (Solved by adding Katex Support)
 - Beta support for Flutter Web, Automatically calculation of TeXView Height in Flutter Web and much more to do for Flutter Web.

 ## Cautions: